jsrebuild/build-your-own-vuejs/README.md

 # Build your own Vuejs

-This repo include *Build your own Vuejs* book and the code for it.
+This repository includes *Build your own Vuejs* book and the code for it.

 In the book *Build your own Vuejs*, we will build a Vuejs from scratch.
 And you will learn how Vuejs works internally, which helps a lot for your daily development with vue.

 Inspired by the amazing book *Build your own Angularjs*, the code of *Build your own Vuejs* will be developed in a test-driven way.

 We'll focus on Vuejs 2.0.
+And we assume our reader have played around with Vuejs once and know basics about Vuejs APIs.

 Table of Contents